airbnb/mavericks/docs/counter.md

 }
 ```
 * CounterViewModel takes CounterState as a constructor parameter because Mavericks creates your initial state for you.
 It does this to handle [saved state](/saved-state.md) across process restoration.
-* incrementCount() calls setState which takes a reducer with the type `S.() -> S`.
+* incrementCount() calls setState which takes a reducer with the type `CounterState.() -> CounterState `.
 The receiver of the reducer is the current state when the reducer is run and it returns the updated state. `copy` is the kotlin data class copy function.

 ## Create CounterFragment